[60s Quiz] Which Diet is Right for you - Paleo vs Keto?

 Stain and Varnish

 Pick a stain that makes sense for the style of the room or the design ideas you have (rustic, for example).
 We went with Jacobean (dark) the color also accentuates the textures in the wood and gives a nice touch to the swing bed.

 Twin XL – DIY Hanging Bed for Kids (Build Steps)

-You’re only going to need a few hours to get this project completed.
+You’re only going to need a few hours to get this relaxing floating bed project completed.
 Here’s the thing… the staining process takes longer than the actual build.
-Take your time with it, it’s worth it to get the finish just right.
+Take your time and space with it, it’s worth it to get the finish just right.

 Cut Wood to Size